 This deep-seated fear comes from possessing a tendency to be perfectionists over just about everything: Not solely over a new and unfamiliar task.
 They are also traditionally overachievers, which usually goes hand-in-hand with perfectionism and procrastination.

 The crucial step with a perfectionist personality lies in accepting accountability and acknowledging your perfectionism.
-If you feel you are a perfectionist, determine your own cause – voices from the past?
+If you feel you are a perfectionist, determine your own cause.
+Voices from the past?
 A competitive personality?
 OCD?
-(If you can’t, a counselor or psychologist may be useful.)

 Once you identify yourself as a perfectionist, you can work on letting go of it.
 Deal with the perfectionism and you will then be in a prime position to deal with and let go of procrastination.